robotoworks/specapi/README.md

 }
 ```

-Then use one of the available code generators, see the [quick start wiki page](https://github.com/robotoworks/specapi/wiki/Quick-Start)  to get started.
+Then use one of the available code generators, follow the quick start below to see it in action.

 Quick Start
 -----------
 A SpecAPI file (*.specapi) describes the specification of a WebAPI, you can see what one looks like by checking out the example [GithubAPI Specification](../blob/master/specs/github/github.specapi).

 This quick start guide will guide you through the installation, and usage of SpecAPI.
 It will show you how generate a static documentation website from the GithubAPI Specification, using the [SpecAPI Documentation Plugin](../blob/master/plugins/org.specapi.plugins.docs).

+SpecAPI is written in Java, so you will need a java runtime available to use it.

 ### Installation
 Currently SpecAPI is distrubuted as a github release and it can be installed with [homebrew](https://github.com/Homebrew/homebrew) as follows.